(866) 615-9507

 You can take a few simple steps to protect your LTD claim from the effects of insurance company surveillance.
 In general, you should:

-• Be Honest About Your Condition – The best defense against surveillance is to be honest about how your condition affects your daily life so the investigator can’t catch you doing something that goes against your reported limitations.
+• Be Honest About Your Condition – The best defense against and conduct surveillance is to be honest about how your condition affects your daily life so the investigator can’t catch you doing something that goes against your reported limitations.

 • Follow Your Doctor’s Restrictions – Make sure you’re adhering to all limitations placed on you by your doctor.
 If you’re not supposed to drive or only be active for short periods, stick to those limitations so the insurance company can’t use any unauthorized activity against you.